Classification of Fermi-LAT sources with deep learning using energy and time spectra: Feature selection based on autoencoders

 We use 70\% of the remaining sources for training and 30\% for testing.
 Each feature is normalised such that the mean across the training set is zero and the standard deviation is one.
 After training the autoencoder on the test set, a reduced set of features is extracted from the latent dimension and used in the final classifier.

-Our autoencoder consists of three fully connected hidden layers, the second of which provides the encoding.
-The first and third layer consist of 8 nodes and apply PReLU activation.
-We find that training on the encoding allows a simple fully connected classifier with one hidden layer of 40 nodes to train longer without overfitting.
+To estimate the performance and the uncertainty we train both networks ten times, resampling the training and testing set before each training.